kristoferbaxter/worker-dom/README.md

 </script>
 ```

-If you would like to leverage built-in sanitization of mutations from the worker, you can use the distributed version of the sanitizer.
+If you would like to leverage built-in mutation sanitization, you can use the distributed version of the main thread that includes automatic sanitization.
 ```html
 <script src="./dist/index.sanitizer.mjs" type="module"></script>
 <script src="./dist/index.sanitizer.js" nomodule defer></script>